al1brn/geonodes/README.md

 ### Closure

-The two **Closure** zone nodes are created when instantiating a closure.
+The two **Closure** zone nodes are created when instantiating a Closure class.
 To create the nodes, use the ***with*** context:

 ``` python